 UPDATE: Coroner releases name of teen who died in Columbia River

 The teenage boy who died in the Columbia River Thursday night has been identified by the Franklin County Coroner as 15-year-old Chiawana High School student, Cole Grad.
-Doctors are still analyzing the cause of his death.

 According to the Pasco Police, the boy was pronounced dead at Kadlec Regional Medical Center on Thursday.